-Local transportation planning agencies includes the TAM, which is designated as both the Congestion Management Agency and the Transportation Sales Tax Authority for Marin County and SCTA .
+Local transportation planning agencies includes the Transportation Authority of Marin, which is designated as both the Congestion Management Agency and the Transportation Sales Tax Authority for Marin County and SCTA.
 The Sonoma County Comprehensive Transportation Plan 2050 (SCTA 2021) is the local transportation plan of the Sonoma County Transportation Authority.